 How to build a CD ladder

-Laddering is a method to space out maturity dates on your CDs.
-This investment strategy involves savers buying multiple CDs at once that mature at different intervals.
-It’s a way to both spread out when the money is available and protect yourself from being stuck in a long-term CD if rates rise.
+CD laddering is a method to stagger the maturity dates on your CDs.
+This investment strategy involves buying multiple CDs at once that mature at different dates.
+It’s a way to spread out when the money becomes available and to keep from having all of your money stuck in a long-term CD if rates rise.

 - $5,000 in a one-year CD

 - $5,000 in a two-year CD

 CD laddering can also shield you from interest rate changes that could otherwise hurt you.
 If rates are rising, you’ll be able to take advantage of higher yields the next time one of your laddered CDs matures.
 On the other hand, if interest rates are falling, you’ll be glad you locked up your savings when the bank was paying more favorable yields.

 Consider keeping your CD ladder focused on CDs with shorter-term maturities during a rising rate environment so you can more quickly take advantage of higher rates.
 Conversely, committing to CDs with longer terms makes more sense when rates are decreasing because it enables you to continue earning higher CD yields than the market currently offers.